adipro/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Adi Kurniawan is a research fellow at the Oceans Graduate School, the University of Western Australia.
 His research interests include ocean wave energy, wave-structure interactions, and multi-objective optimisation.
-He is part of the Wave Energy Research Centre, which conducts research in oceanography, hydrodynamics, and geotechnics.
+He is part of the Wave Energy Research Centre, which conducts multidisciplinary research in oceanography, hydrodynamics, and geotechnics.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->